ice3-software/between-kit/Docs/What's New.md

 	isCell... -> can...

 The responsibillity of mutating the data source wasn't really well defined in the original `I3DragBetweenDelegate` and is much harder to map.

+__This resolves:  #15__

 The 'rendering' capabillities of the codebase were also completely private, and there was no way of extending how drag-and-drops _looked and felt_ on the screen.
 As the `I3DragBetweenDelegate` did not expressly define extension points the only way one could customize the drag-and-drop rendering would be to extend the `I3DragBetweenDelegate` and start hack-ily overriding private methods.

 Now we have the `I3DragRenderDelegate` protocol, which will allow you to completely customize how the rendering of the drag-and-drops is dealt with is you so desire.
 ###Drops
-Details about how drops can now both be recognized as being on a particular item in a collection or at a particular points (addressing various concerns)###Collections
+Drops can now be recongized in 2 forms:
+- Drops on a specific item in a collection

-Details about how there are now much less hard coded constraint in place for collections.

-- They can be anything that implementings I3Collection- You can add as many as you want
-- Collection priority as order in the aren'a mutable ordered set.
-Allows great control over overlapping collections Compare how the helper only allowed you to add 2 collections of predefined types.###Gesture Recongizer Can be injected, so:
-- you can use any type of recognizer
-- have great control over how that recongizer is dealt with along side other gesture recongizers

-Note editing / moving
+- Drops on a specific point in a collection

+Which means that now, you can drop things on the empty part of your collections!
+The previous suggested work-around to this limitation was to add a static 'placeholder' cell to your collection and configure it to recieve drops.
+No longer a problem.

+__This resolves: #15__
+###Gesture Recongizer
+Much like the rendering capabillities of `i3-dragndrop`, the `UIGestureRecongizer` that was used to listen for drag-and-drop events was created and configured privately.
+This was problematic as it _forced_ you to create 1 new `UIPanGestureRecongizer` and have it listen to your `superview`, which lead no room for customization and even caused problems when integrating with some `UITableView`'s features such as `moving` and `editing`.
+Now you have the option to inject an instance of `UIGestureRecongizer` into the framework that will be used to recongize drags, or just leave it to create it own `UIPanGestureRecongizer` 'behind the scenes'.
+We've found that the best way to integrate with the `UITableView`s `moving` and `editing` properties, is to inject a `UILongPressGestureRecongizer` into the framework to recongizer drags whenever a long press gesture occurs on a `UITableViewCell`.__This resolves: #14__

 ###Cloning Instabillity

-Note how the previous helper's use of key archiver / unarchiver caused frequent crashes and issues with custom table view and collection view cells.

-Now we're using a much more robust method of cloning items: rendering into a uiimage using the clone view.

-Details...

-###Re-designed

-- Redesigned the framework from the ground up to adhere to SOLID design principals
-- Fully testable
-- More extensible, customizable
-- Caveat is that its completely backwards incompatible, anyone using the helper will have to migrate to using the helper
+This was clearly a massive issue with `i3-dragndrop`: we used the `NSKeyArchiver` and `NSKeyUnarchiver` to create copies of the dragging item in question.
+It often caused hard crashes due to various conflicting `UIView` properties and also made it very difficult to create your own subclasses of `UITableViewCell` to drag about.

+We've fixed that now with the use of the new `I3CloneView`.
+This class simply renders the given `sourceView` into a `UIImage` off-screen and then renders the `UIImage` into its frame on `drawRect`, which so far, has worked pretty flawlessly.

+__This resolves: #8, #23, #12, #29__
 ___<u>Documenation</u>: BetweenKit 2.0.0